Read our Infosheets to learn more about your rights and obligations

 Could the police have strip-searched Patrick?

-Strip-searches should generally be carried out at the police station and they must respect certain strict conditions, in order to respect the person’s right to privacy and dignity as much as possible.
+Strip-searches should generally be carried out at the police station and they must respect the person’s right to privacy and dignity as much as possible.

 Are there some types of body searches that the police cannot carry out on an adolescent arrested on a drug charge?

-Regardless of whether the search is done on an adult or an adolescent, it must always be carried out non-abusively and as non-invasively as possible.
+Regardless of whether this search is done on an adult or an adolescent, it must always be carried out respectfully and with the least possible invasion of privacy.

 What can an adolescent do if he believes he has been abusively searched?

-Let’s say that an adolescent is the victim of an abusive search, i.e. a search that was not carried out in a reasonable manner.
-In such a case, the victim must speak to a lawyer immediately, and inform him of all the details of the search.
-In order to determine whether the search was carried out legally, the adolescent’s lawyer will ask the trial judge to examine the circumstances that led the police to carry out the search.
+Let’s say that an adolescent is the victim of a search that was not carried out in a reasonable manner.
+The victim should immediately contact a lawyer and inform him of all the details of the search.

-Depending on the facts of the case and the police officers’ alleged behaviour, the lawyer in charge of the case can also file a complaint on behalf of the adolescent with the Police Ethics Commissioner.
-The victim himself can also lodge a complaint; he simply has to get the necessary form from a police station and hand it in directly to the Ethics Commissioner.
-This will begin an investigation into whether the police were at fault in carrying out the search in the way they did.
-If they are found to be at fault, disciplinary action may be brought against them.
+Depending on the facts of the case and the police officers’ behaviour, the lawyer can file a complaint with the Police Ethics Commissioner.
+The victim can also file a complaint himself by filling out a form available at a police station.
+There will then be an investigation into whether the police were at fault.
+If they were at fault, they could be disciplined.

 What happens if a judge declares a search to have been abusive?

-If a judge concludes that a search was abusive, he must decide whether evidence obtained in the course of the search may be used against the accused.
+If a judge decides a search was done in an unreasonable way, she must decide whether the evidence gathered during the search can be used against the person accused of a crime.

 About the same subject